jwilson8767/drupal-cloudformation/readme.md

 ### <span id="blue-green-deployment"></span>Blue-Green Deployment
 Blue-Green Deployment is a method of gradual deployment which allows you to ensure that a new release is ready and working without downtime.
 You can use it when you have major changes that need special care.
 For our purposes the "Blue" environment is the current production environment, and the "Green" environment is the new release.

-1. Follow the guide for [Starting a new Drupal Project/Environment](#deploy-new-environment), naming the stack something like "v2-somedomain-com" and the branch something like "prod-2.0", with the version number indicating a major release.
+1. Follow the guide for [Deploying to a new Drupal Environment](#deploy-new-environment), naming the stack something like "v2-somedomain-com" and the branch something like "prod-2.0", with the version number indicating a major release.
 Don't setup Route53/DNS just yet.
 2. Once Green is provisioned and running, edit your computer's `hosts` file to point to the ip address of the Green environment, you can make changes as needed to get it ready for release.
 If HTTPS doesn't work, troubleshoot it now, not later.
 3. Once you are satisfied that Green is ready, use the Route53 console to update the A record currently aliased to Blue's Elastic Beanstalk domain to now point to Green's Elastic Beanstalk domain.
 If something goes wrong, switch it back to make Blue active again.
 4. Green should be active immediately, but DNS caching will prevent most devices from seeing Green for at least 2 hours.
 During that time they will still see Blue (this period is sometimes refered to as "draining").
 I recommend keeping Blue around for 24 hours, or until you are sure that Green is stable and that Blue has been drained fully.
 Once you are satisfied, Blue may be deleted.